Reading Peoples Body Language

 • these are physical barriers that suggest other people are not necessarily to open to your thoughts and ideas

-• this holds true even if they’re smiling and engaged in a pleasant conversation with you, their body language usually tells the story
+• this holds true even if they’re smiling and engaged in a pleasant conversation with you, reading peoples body language usually tells the story

-The study video tapped 1500 negotiations for a book that was written on reading body language, not a single one ended up on an agreement when one of the parties had their legs crossed while in negotiations.
+The study videotaped 1500 negotiations for a book that was written on reading peoples body language; not a single one ended up in an agreement when one of the parties had their legs crossed while in negotiations.

-• This posture are signals that a person is mentally, emotionally and physically blocked off from what’s in front of them
+• This posture are a signal that a person is mentally, emotionally and physically blocked off from what’s in front of them

 Reading Peoples Body Language And Facial Expressions